 - It is quite common for students to gain credit toward their global studies electives.

-- It is important to meet with your academic advisor regarding courses you plan on taking off-campus and how this fits within your academic plan, particularly credits counting toward your major (and provide appropriate course descriptions).
+- It is important to meet with your academic advisor regarding courses you plan on taking off-campus and how these fit within your academic plan, particularly credits counting toward your major (and provide appropriate course descriptions).

 - Northwestern College Oman Semester